zx80/flask-simple-auth/README.md

 - coverage should include demo run
 - refactor password manager in a separate class?
 - add `issuer` route parameter?
-- how to have several issuers and their signatures?
+- how to have several issuers and their signatures schemes?
 - allow required group registration? scope?